kubermatic/operating-system-manager/README.md

 - Please familiarize yourself with the [Code of Conduct][4] before contributing.
 - See [CONTRIBUTING.md][2] for instructions on the developer certificate of origin that we require.
-- Read how [we're using ZenHub][8] for project and roadmap planning

 ### Pull requests